 as slide rules, rulers, translation aids, highlighters,

-- Unauthorized medical devices, such as Epinephrine injections, etc., unless prior approval has been obtained (refer to Requesting Alternative Testing Arrangements for more information)
+- Unauthorized medical devices, defined as any device not noted on Pearson VUE's Approved Comfort Aids list , unless prior approval has been obtained (refer to Requesting Alternative Testing Arrangements for more information)